PASTORAL MINISTRY HANDBOOK | CHAPTER 8

 ¶105 Course of Study

-1. All persons who have been granted a temporary lay minister license shall pursue a course of study in which they shall read and be examined on 16 books.
-These books shall be chosen from a reading list prepared by the Pastoral Ministries Leadership Team.
+1. All persons who have been granted a temporary lay minister license shall pursue a course of study in which they shall read and be examined by the senior pastor on 12 books, as follows:

-2. To be eligible for annual renewal, those holding a temporary license must read and pass an examination on four books.
+2. To be eligible for annual renewal, those holding a temporary license must read and pass an examination on books at a pace to be determined by the senior pastor.
 The examination will be administered by the senior pastor.
-When 16 books have been read and the examinations passed, the candidate shall be eligible for a permanent lay minister license.

 ¶106 Transferring the License